roachsinai/fcitx.vim/README.md

 " order: left top right below, and beware the spaces along both sides of each number let g:inputmethod_icon_location = ' 1715 1047 1734 1065 '

-" pixel values sum of your native language's input method icon on task bar let g:inputmethod_icon_pixels_sum = '-1285013265'
+" if different pixel value of your native language's input method icon on task bar " is smaller than threashold analog shift will be triggered when you switch Vim mode let g:inputmethod_icon_different_pixel_value_threshold = '25'
 ```

-After you setting variable `g:inputmethod_icon_location` in Cmdline, you can get the value which should set to `g:inputmethod_icon_pixels_sum` by `:echo GetIMIconPixelsSum()`.
+After you setting variable `g:inputmethod_icon_location` in Cmdline, you can get the value which should set to `g:inputmethod_icon_different_pixel_value_threshold` by `:echo GetIMIconConditionValue()`.

 Source code and compile command of binaries under `bin` directory at [windows-im-shift-cpp](https://github.com/roachsinai/windows-im-shift-cpp).